Murder of Sharon Beshenivsky: Convictions

-Shah was also sentenced to life imprisonment with a minimum term of 35 years, which was also expected to keep him in prison until at least 2040 and the age of 60.
+Shah was sentenced to life imprisonment with a minimum term of 35 years, which was also expected to keep him in prison until at least 2040 and the age of 60.

 Faisal Razzaq, a 25-year-old from London, was cleared of murder but found guilty of manslaughter.
 He was sentenced to life imprisonment with a minimum term of 11 years before being considered for parole.
 This was expected to kept him imprisoned till 2017 and at the age of 36 he was released.
 He had driven the lead car of the gang's convoy from Leeds to Bradford and acted as a lookout during the robbery.

 On 2 March 2007, Hassan Razzaq, the 26-year-old brother of Faisal, was also convicted of manslaughter and was sentenced to 20 years in prison.
 He had also acted as a lookout.
 Raza Ul-Haq Aslam was a 3rd lookout and was sentenced to eight years in prison for a single robbery offence.

 All of the suspects except Aslam were also found guilty of robbery and a series of firearms offences.

 On 1 November 2007, Mustaf Jama was extradited from Somalia, after a Home Office funded snatch operation that involved his Land Rover being ambushed by 15 local militiamen and then Jama being flown by private plane to the UK via Dubai, and taken into police custody at Bridewell police station in Leeds.
 He was charged the next day with the murder of Beshenivsky, appeared before Leeds magistrates, and was remanded into custody.
 On 22 July 2009 at Newcastle Crown Court, Mustaf Jama was found guilty of murder and was also told that he would serve at least 35 years in prison, which is expected to keep him in prison until 2044 and the age of 64.
 It later transpired that he had been released from prison, having been convicted of burglary and robbery offences, six months before Beshenivsky's murder and that he had been considered for deportation to his native Somalia.